rendercv/rendercv-pipeline/README.md

 - 2016 – 2017
 - Oulu, Finland
+- *Course taught as the winner of an EU-funded grant `Erasmus+ TUCEP Selection Call Mobility for teaching staff' (2015-16), for university professors and researchers mobility*

 ## Emotion Awareness in Social Computing [2 ECTS], Ph.D. program in Computer Science and Mathematics (XXXII cycle), University of Bari, Dept. of Computer Science in